StrayDragon/flask-x-openapi-schema/README.md

-# Dify OpenAPI Schema Generator
+# Flask-X-OpenAPI-Schema

-This module provides utilities for generating OpenAPI schemas from Flask-RESTful resources and Pydantic models.
+This module provides utilities for generating OpenAPI schemas from Flask-RESTful resources, Flask.MethodView classes, and Pydantic models.
 It can be used as a standalone package or as part of the Dify platform.

 ## Features

-- Generate OpenAPI schemas from Flask-RESTful resources
+- Generate OpenAPI schemas from Flask-RESTful resources and Flask.MethodView classes
 - Convert Pydantic models to OpenAPI schemas
 - Automatically inject request parameters from Pydantic models
 - Preserve type annotations from Pydantic models for better IDE support
 - Output schemas in YAML or JSON format
 - Support for internationalization (i18n) in API documentation
 - Handle file uploads with automatic parameter injection
+- Flexible architecture with optional Flask-RESTful dependency

 ## Installation